AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 Dataset & Data Structure
 ========================

-In this section, we will look at the dataset and data structure in ABL Kit.
+In this section, we will look at the dataset and data structure in ABL kit.

 .. code:: python